 Expats moving to Israel do so for various reasons.
 Many are attracted by the culture or faith, while others are drawn to the vibrant economy and thriving technology sector.

-Even though its landmass is actually smaller than the US state of New Jersey, there are around 8.5 million people living in Israel.
-It is the world's only official Jewish state, and a huge proportion of the population is Jewish.
-Due to a continuous influx of immigrants over the years, the population is diversified with Arab, American, European, Russian, Asian, and African nationalities.
+Even though its landmass is actually smaller than the US state of New Jersey, there are around 8.8 million people living in Israel.
+It is the world's only official Jewish state, and a considerable proportion of the population is Jewish.
+Arab Israelis comprise a significant minority, comprising about 20 percent of the population.
+Due to a continuous influx of immigrants over the years, the population is highly diverse, with American, European, Russian, Asian and African nationalities represented.
 The official languages in Israel are Hebrew and Arabic.
 English is spoken widely, especially in urban areas and in businesses, and is the country's unofficial third language.

-Israel’s modern and diverse market economy is built on several industries, including agriculture, biotechnology, construction, electronics, information technology, manufacturing, telecommunications, and tourism.
-As such, expats working in Israel tend to find employment in these industries.
+Israel’s modern and diverse market economy is built on several industries, including biotechnology, electronics, information technology, manufacturing, telecommunications and tourism.
+Expats working in Israel mostly work in these sectors.
 Israel’s technology industry, in particular, has attracted massive foreign investment.
 With this influx of capital, ample opportunities for talented and qualified expats have subsequently arisen.

-Israelis are very proud of their achievements in building an innovative and multi-cultural state.
-Expats who can adapt to Israel's unique, and often tense, political circumstance will be able to experience a life which is both varied and full of flavour.
+Israel is recognised for its innovations and its multicultural fabric.
+Expats who can adapt to Israel's unique, and often tense, political landscape will be able to experience a life which is both varied and full of flavour.

 Official name: State of Israel